Published on 24 Jun 2020.

-In geography lessons we used to joke: if you’re not sure of an answer, write erosion.
-It seemed to be the physical process responsible for a lot of what we learnt about back then: waterfalls carving out cliffs, oceans tunnelling out caves in the coastline, rivers meandering to form ox-bow lakes.
+In geography lessons we used to joke: if you’re not sure of an answer, just write erosion.
+It was the physical process responsible for a lot of what we learnt about back then: waterfalls carving out cliffs, oceans tunnelling out caves in the coastline, rivers meandering to form ox-bow lakes.

 Right now, with the global pandemic on, nothing’s changing particularly quickly.
 But we can keep hammering away at things, confident that over time they’ll change.
 Even as the world seems to be on pause, there’s a gentle erosion happening, and things will slowly start to move…